jalcine/website/src/_posts/2015-02-07-going-sovereign.markdown

 In an attempt to remain organized, I throw all of the projects that I've checked out using any VCS and threw it into a single folder.
-With a little `wc`, that made a rough count of about 190 projects I have checked out at once on my machine.
+With a little `wc`, that made a rough count of about 190 projects I have checked out at once on my machine[^1].
 I probably active touch a tenth of those on a weekly basis.
 Half of them, though, are typically projects that aren't meant to see the light of day, like my laptop's configuration setup or the Git index of my digital book collection.
 Having hosted Git repositories would